bigearth/bitblog/_posts/2018-03-06-paper-wallet-generator.md

 ![Mnemonic]({{ "/assets/paper-wallet.png" | absolute_url }})

 Pass in a flag for `--encoding` to change from the default `cashaddr` to `legacy`.
-Also pass in a flag to change from the default `mainnet` to `testnet` if you're the type of person who backs up their testnet coins.
+Also pass in a flag for `--network` to change from the default `mainnet` to `testnet` if you're the type of person who backs up their testnet coins.

 ```
 > bitbox paper --encoding legacy --network testnet